-We have audited the accompanying financial statements of Indiana Secondary Market for Education Loans, Inc., a component unit of the State of Indiana, which comprise the statements of net position as of June 30, 2016 and 2015, and the related statements of revenues, expenses and changes in net position and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Indiana Secondary Market for Education Loans, Inc. d/b/a INvestEd, a component unit of the State of Indiana, which comprise the statements of net position as of June 30, 2017 and 2016, and the related statements of revenues, expenses and changes in net position and cash flows for the years then ended, and the related notes to the financial statements.